vtleonardo/Reinforcement-Learning/docs/doc.md

 | Type                 | int                            |
 | **Default value**    | **10000**                      |

-Número de frames no qual os parâmetros da Q-target network serão atualizados com os valores da Q-network.
+The number of frames in which the Q-target network parameters will be updated with the values of the Q-network.

 ---